BlueBrain/e-model-packager/e_model_packages/sscx2020/extra_data/scripts/README.md

 ## How to run the cell using hoc

 Running the cell with the default configuration
-(three standard step stimuli protocols with synapses desactivated) should as easy as :
+(three standard step stimuli protocols with synapses deactivated) should as easy as :

     sh run_hoc.sh